 Debates over whether “To press release or not to press release” are still commonplace around the Internet.
-The PRNEWS.io team has tried to study the present-day benefit of press releases; what structure they have currently; and what you should do to get your press release published in 2016.
+The PRNEWS.io team has tried to study the present-day benefit of press releases:

 Press Release in Media Today

 Most PR managers and marketers now regard press release distribution as some kind of outdated practice.
 The PR focus shifts towards content such as social media pages and blog posts.
-These types of content drive greater amounts of traffic and are easier to measure, despite the fact that they are more expensive and require more effort.
+These types of content drive greater amounts of traffic and are easier to measure, even though that they are more expensive and require more effort.
 Thus, 86% of marketers believe in the power of social media.
 B2B companies that run blogs get 67% more leads than others.

 In light of this, press releases are receiving less attention than ever.
 Press releases are primarily associated with advertising.
 It’s no secret that press releases are one way of reminding customers about a brand or informing an audience about new products.
 Modern-day readers are more sensitive to PR manipulation.
 Thus, they seldom see any practical benefit in reading these pieces of content.